 - 1. Sit in Seated Mountain. - 2.
-Inhale, stretch arms overhead for Chair Sunrise. - 3.
-Exhale, twist to the right, placing left hand on right knee and right hand on right hip or back of the chair.
-Keep right shoulder relaxed.
-Take a few breaths here. - 4.
-Inhale, back to Seated Sunrise. - 5.
-Exhale, twist to the left, placing right hand on left knee and left hand on left hip or back of chair.
+Inhale, stretch arms overhead for Seated Sunrise.

+- 4. Inhale, back to Seated Sunrise.

+- 5. Exhale, twist to the left, placing right hand on left knee and left hand on left hip or the back of the chair.
 Keep left shoulder relaxed.
 Take a few breaths here.

 - 6. Inhale back to Seated Sunrise.

 - 7. Exhale to Seated Mountain.